Law Society Mediation Program

 What does it cost?

-Each party to the dispute is initially required to pay a fee to the Law Society, that covers an administration charge and the mediator's fee for a:
+Each party to the dispute is initially required to pay a fee to the Law Society, that covers a non-refundable administration charge and the mediator's fee for a:

 - preliminary conference of up to one hour, and